qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database-revamp.md

 ### Hybrid Search: Combining Dense and Sparse Vectors for Better Results

 Sometimes context alone isn’t enough.
 Sometimes you need precision, too.
-Dense vectors are fantastic when you need to retrieve results based on the concept or meaning behind the data.
-Sparse vectors step in when you need exactness.
+Dense vectors are fantastic when you need to retrieve results based on the context or meaning behind the data.
+Sparse vectors are useful when you also need **keyword or specific attribute matching.**

-The beauty of hybrid search is that you don’t have to choose one over the other.
-You can take the semantic power of dense vectors and combine it with the sharp focus of sparse vectors.
-Together, they deliver results that are both **relevant** and **filtered**.
+With hybrid search you don’t have to choose one over the othe and use both to get searches that are more **relevant** and **filtered**.

+To achieve this balance, Qdrant uses **normalization** and **fusion** techniques to blend results from multiple search methods.
+One common approach is **Reciprocal Rank Fusion (RRF)**, where results from different methods are merged, giving higher importance to items ranked highly by both methods.
+This ensures that the best candidates, whether identified through dense or sparse vectors, appear at the top of the results.

 Qdrant combines dense and sparse vector results through a process of **normalization** and **fusion**.
-To learn more about what is happening behind the scenes, check out our [article on Hybrid Search.](https://qdrant.tech/articles/hybrid-search/)

 <img src="/articles_data/what-is-a-vector-database-revamp/hybrid-search-2.png" alt="Hybrid Search API - How it works" width="500">